MouseLand/rastermap/README.md

 This algorithm computes a 2D continuous sorting of neural activity.
 It assumes that the spike matrix `S` is neurons by timepoints.
 We have a python 3 and a matlab implementation.

-Here is what the output looks like for a segment of a mesoscope recording (2.5Hz sampling rate):
+Here is what the output looks like for a segment of a mesoscope recording (2.5Hz sampling rate) (sorted in neural space, but not time space):

 ![rastersorted](example.png)